-- Interest and other finance charges went down due to payment of the amortization of long-term loans of the Parent Company and its subsidiary - Higher equity in net income of associates and JV were posted in 2018 as compared to 2017 due to higher generation in 2018 and longer scheduled preventive maintenance and shutdown of Units 1 and 2 of SLTEC in January and February 2017. - Other income net went up due to the combined effects of the following: - Increase in interest and other financial income due to higher fair value gains on investments held for trading and higher level of investments. - Increase in loss on derivatives primarily from forward contracts entered into in 2018. - Higher foreign exchange gain on foreign-currency denominated deposits due to depreciation of peso in the first quarter of 2018.

-- Gain was realized on the sale of property and equipment and available-for-sale investments in 2018. - The decrease in miscellaneous income during the first quarter of 2018 was due to lower shared and pass-through expenses.
+- Interest and other finance charges went down due to payment of the amortization of long-term loans of the Parent Company and its subsidiary. - Lower equity in net income of associates and JV were posted in 2018 as compared to 2017 due to lower generation from unscheduled shutdowns of SLTEC during the third quarter of 2018. - Other income net went up due to the combined effects of the following: - Increase in interest and other financial income due to higher fair value gains on investments held for trading and higher level of investments. - Increase in loss on derivatives primarily from forward contracts entered into in 2017 that matured in 2018. - Higher YTD foreign exchange gain on foreign-currency denominated deposits due to depreciation of peso in the nine months ended September 2018. - Gain was realized on the sale of available-for-sale investments in the nine months ended September 2018.
+There was also a disposal of property and equipment in the third quarter of 2018. - Reimbursement of expenses and collection of warranty claim were reported in the nine months ended September 2018. - The increase in miscellaneous income during the nine months period ended September 2018 was due to higher shared expenses.